Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Conclusions

 \section{Conclusions}

 We have presented a graph partitioning approach based on deep reinforcement learning, using a multilevel framework.
 We show both an edge partitioner, computing graph bisections, as well as a variant of the method which computes a vertex separator.
-We show that the graph partitioning and vertex separator codes, when trained on graphs of a certain type and with less than $5,\!000$ nodes, generalizes well to graphs with many more nodes, as well as to different types of graphs.
-For instance, \cref{fig:cuts_SuiteSparse,fig:normalized_cuts_SuiteSparse} show that for graphs with up to $20,\!000$ nodes, the cut and the normalized cut for the partitions from the proposed method, are very competitive with those computed using METIS and Scotch.
-In fact, the average cut size is around $20\%$ smaller than for METIS and Scotch.
-Note that this is for graphs from the SuiteSparse dataset, which contains problems from a wide variety of applications, with a range of sparsity patterns.
+We show that the graph partitioning and vertex separator codes, when trained on graphs of a certain type and with less than $5,\!000$ nodes, generalize well to graphs with many more nodes, as well as to different types of graphs.
+For instance, Figures \ref{fig:cuts_SuiteSparse} and \ref{fig:normalized_cuts_SuiteSparse} show that for graphs with up to $90,\!000$ nodes, the cut and the normalized cut for the partitions from the proposed method, are very competitive with those computed using METIS and SCOTCH.
+Note, the graphs we used for this test are from the SuiteSparse dataset, which contains problems from a variety of applications, showing a wide range of sparsity patterns.

-In \cref{sec:nested_dissection}, the vertex separator code is used recursively to construct a nested dissection ordering, which we then evaluate in the sparse solver SuperLU.
+In Section \ref{sec:nested_dissection}, the vertex separator code is used recursively to construct a nested dissection ordering, which we then evaluate in the sparse solver SuperLU.
 We show that the resulting sparse matrix ordering effectively reduces the fill-in, and does this more so than the approximate minimum degree ordering.
-The quality of the ordering is comparable to the ordering produced by Scotch and only slightly worse than the nested dissection ordering from METIS.
+The quality of the ordering is comparable to the ordering produced by SCOTCH and only slightly worse than the nested dissection ordering from METIS.
 We believe further tuning of the neural network, and training on more and larger graphs, could further improve these results.

-We believe that the presented approach can also perform well, competitively with the state-of-the-art codes METIS and Scotch, see also the complexity analysis in \cref{sec:edge_complexity}.
-As a possible improvement to the runtime of the algorithms, we consider selecting multiple actions at once, effectively reducing the number of forward evaluations of the neural network.
-Furthermore, we plan to implement the method in C++, porting from Python.
-This should be relatively straightforward, especially since the neural network architecture, relying on the SAGE graph convolutional layers, is relatively simple.
+From our complexity analysis in Section \ref{sec:edge_complexity}, we believe that the presented approach can also perform well, competitively with the state-of-the-art codes METIS and SCOTCH.
+As a possible improvement to the runtime of the algorithms, we could consider selecting multiple actions at once, effectively reducing the number of forward evaluations of the neural network.
+Furthermore, we plan to port the method from Python to compiled C++, to gain additional computation efficacy.